COSTA RICA BIRDING TOUR: DETAILED ITINERARY

 We will also be able to enjoy the awe-inspiring Great Green Macaw and with some luck the shy Agami Heron, and the scarce Spot-fronted Swift.

 Mammals are elusive, but we will see Collared Peccary and Central American Agouti and may be lucky enough to see a sloth or a noisy troupe of Central American Spider Monkeys, whilst caimans sometimes bask on the riverbanks.

 During our stay, we will also make an excursion to Braulio Carrillo National Park to see the near-endemic Lattice-tailed Trogon and also to look for the rare Black-crowned Antpitta (a species that has become very hard to find in recent years).

-Ultimate Costa Rica: Day 24 This morning we will have a final opportunity to look for any species that we have missed up until now.
-We will also make a special effort to find two more sensational new hummingbirds, namely the exquisite Black-bellied Hummingbird, and the scarce White-bellied Mountaingem, and this is excellent territory for finding one last regional endemic, the smart Sooty-faced Finch.
+Costa Rica: Day 24 This morning we will have a final opportunity to look for any species that we have missed up until now.
+We will also make a special effort to find two more sensational new hummingbirds, namely the exquisite Black-bellied Hummingbird, and the scarce White-bellied Mountaingem.
+In addition, this is excellent territory for finding one last regional endemic, the smart Sooty-faced Finch.